Last Updated on January 25, 2024

 CURTSEY LUNGE CURLS

 Stand holding a pair of dumbbells, with your feet shoulder-width apart, while holding dumbbells.
 This is your start position.
 Cross one leg back behind you as you lower down into an extended curtsey.
-As you’re lowering curl, curl the weights up toward your shoulders.
+As you’re lowering the curl, curl the weights up toward your shoulders.
 Quickly reverse the movement, lowering the weights back down and you push up and cross your back leg up to the start position.

 SINGLE LEG ROWS